-- Hundreds of innovative solutions resulting from the co-creation in transdisciplinary teams of researchers and citizens, supported through mentoring, business and technical advice and training to enter the market; - Upgraded skills for innovation and entrepreneurship among researchers and citizens across Europe, promoting business mindsets and contributing to new business startups that are given exposure and opportunities to grow at European level. - Raised awareness on societal challenges and research and innovation for new solutions to address them: - Increased trust in science and broader use of participatory and citizen engagement approaches to create value for market and society.
+- Hundreds of innovative solutions resulting from the co-creation in transdisciplinary teams of researchers and citizens, supported through mentoring, business and technical advice and training to enter the market; - Upgraded skills for innovation and entrepreneurship among researchers and citizens across Europe, promoting business mindsets and contributing to new business startups that are given exposure and opportunities to grow at European level; - Increased awareness of societal challenges and R&I for new solutions to address them; - Increased trust in science and broader use of participatory and citizen engagement approaches to create value for market and society.

-Scope: This topic contributes toward the implementation of the European Research Area focused on connecting R&I with citizens and other stakeholders in order to upscale knowledge valorisation while contributing to increased trust in science and alignment of R&I with society's needs, expectations and values.
+Scope: This topic focuses on connecting R&I with citizens and other stakeholders in order to upscale knowledge valorisation, while also contributing to increased trust in science and alignment of R&I with society's needs, expectations and values.

-It aims to accelerate knowledge valorisation through citizen engagement driving the cocreation of innovative solutions addressing citizens' needs, in joint teams of researchers and citizens, and supporting their market uptake.
+It aims to accelerate knowledge valorisation through citizen engagement by driving the cocreation of innovative solutions that address citizens' needs, in joint teams of researchers and citizens, thereby supporting their market uptake.

-The topic will enable researchers and citizens from across Europe to work together in transnational, transdisciplinary teams to address societal challenges through existing research results and create new businesses to bring their innovative solutions to market.
-The topic invites municipalities, regional and city councils, research organisations, business and innovation centres, and other entities, to jointly implement, for three consecutive years (2027-2029), an annual, year-long competition, the "European Citizens' Hackathon Championship", with impact at local, regional and European level.
+The topic will enable researchers and citizens from across Europe to work together in transnational, transdisciplinary teams to address societal challenges through existing research results and to create new businesses to bring their innovative solutions to market.
+Municipalities, regional and city councils, research organisations, business and innovation centres, and other entities are invited to jointly implement, for three consecutive years (2027-2029), an annual, year-long competition, the "European Citizens' Hackathon Championship", with impact at local, regional and European level.

-Each annual competition will consist of a first-phase of hackathons taking place as physical meetings several locations (cities and communities) across Europe, addressing issues that affect people's lives.
-The theme of the first annual competition will be proposed within the first two months of the action and agreed with the granting authority.
+Each annual competition will consist of a first-phase of hackathons taking place as physical meetings in several locations (cities and communities) across Europe, addressing issues that affect people's lives.
+The detailed programme of activities, including the theme of the first annual competition, must be delivered within 3 months of start of the grant agreement and be approved by the granting authority.
 Subsequent themes will be agreed with the granting authority at the latest in month 14 and 26 of the action.
-The themes should reflect EU policy priorities and be especially relevant for citizens' hackathons.

-The winning teams of these first-phase hackathons will then compete at the European level for the title of European Champion, awarded to three teams for each annual competition.
-The total financial award for winning the competition cannot exceed €60 000 per year, to be shared equally among the three winning teams.
+The winning teams of these first-phase hackathons will then compete at the European level for the title of European Champion.
+The total financial award of EUR 60 000 per year will be shared equally among the three winning teams of each annual competition.

 The final event should also engage broad groups of stakeholders, including citizens, researchers, industry, public authorities, investors, and business developers.